Cray-HPE/docs-csm/operations/validate_csm_health.md

 Execute the HMS tests to confirm that the Hardware Management Services are running and operational.

-Note: Do not run HMS tests concurrently on multiple nodes.
-They may interfere with one another and cause false failures.
+Note: Do not run multiple instances of the HMS tests concurrently as they may interfere with one another and cause false failures.

 1. [HMS CT test execution](#21-hms-ct-test-execution)
 1. [Hardware State Manager discovery validation](#22-hardware-state-manager-discovery-validation)